 The distribution of poultry farms is determined by population (where the people who will buy the eggs are living) and by the location of feed ingredients, mainly cereal grains, for the hens.
 It is less costly to transport eggs than it is to move the feed for hens.

-Some people prefer to buy free-range and barn eggs because they object to hens being kept in cages.
-While organic eggs are purchased by people who value the ethos behind organic agriculture.
-As a result, these methods of egg production are becoming more common.
+The free-range egg production is increasing in Australia as the consumers have more concerns on welfare issues when birds are kept in cages.
+Organic eggs are purchased by people who value the ethos behind organic agriculture.
 Special rules were developed to identify farms which are truly free-range or barn eggs so that buyers can be sure they are getting the products they are paying a premium for.
+Free-range eggs require hens to have meaningful and regular access to an outdoor range, with outdoor stocking density of no more than one hen per square meter or 10,000 hens per hectare.
 The organic egg industry also has a comprehensive set of regulations they must abide by to maintain their organic certification.

 1927 – State governments established egg marketing boards because the large number of small egg farmers found it difficult to bargain with the small number of large egg buying companies.
 The board members were mainly egg producers.
 The egg boards enabled farmers to set egg prices within government price control regulations.
 The marketing boards in each state were legally obliged to buy all eggs a farmer produced and a farmer was not allowed to sell any eggs without the agreement of the board.

 1970s – By 1970, farmers had applied a lot of scientific knowledge and had become very efficient at egg production.
 This efficiency meant that they eventually produced more eggs than the boards could sell.
 It was then decided to give additional power to the boards to enable them to control the number of hens which a farmer could hold.
 This method of production control took some time to work, as farmers had applied scientific knowledge and improved the efficiency of egg production from each hen so dramatically that over-production continued to be a problem for some years.